eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5.md

 If the entire buffer is not copied to the kernel buffer then we have to retry `send()` with the rest of the buffer.
 This is why we have a while loop setup with a pointer offsetted buffer in the call to `send()`.

-The full documentation for systems calls are available in the form of man pages (manual pages).
+The full documentation for system calls are available in the form of man pages (manual pages).
 Take a look at the man page for `send()` [here](https://man7.org/linux/man-pages/man2/send.2.html).
 :::

----

 When there are messages to be read from the upstream server, the `handle_upstream()` function kicks in and takes over.